rfc-editor/errata-report-process/draft-rpc-errata-process.md

    * Verifying Party (SSP Identity)
    * URL to the distinct erratum report

+When a report is successfully submitted, a notification is sent via email (see {{initial-notification-message}}), and the report is posted to the rfc-editor.org website (see {{posting-erratum-reports}}).

 ##  Initial Notification Message {#initial-notification-message}

 Submitting the report triggers an email notification message to